 Now offering X-Care: a third-party extended warranty for Tesla

-Current Automotive is now offering the nation’s first third-party extended warranty for Teslas.
+Current Automotive offers the nation’s first third-party extended warranty for Teslas.

-“A lot of the companies that provide vehicle service contracts, administrators and banks, they don’t want to take the risks,” said Milad Davoodi, VP of Sales and Sales Operations for Xcelerate.
-“They aren’t familiar with the electric vehicle technology.”
+“A lot of the companies that provide vehicle service contracts—administrators and banks—don’t want to take the risks,” said Milad Davoodi, VP of Sales and Sales Operations for Xcelerate.
+“They aren’t familiar with electric vehicle technology.”

-X-Care does not cover high-voltage batteries and powertrains, nor does it cover wear-and-tear maintenance items, like windshield wipers, tires, and brakes.
+X-Care does not cover high-voltage batteries or powertrains, nor does it cover wear-and-tear maintenance items like windshield wipers, tires, and brakes.

 “Electric vehicles are very reliable.
-None of the parts are meant to go out, but that doesn’t mean they can’t,” said Davoodi.
-“There are things that can stop functioning and those items, though there aren’t a whole lot of them, can add up cost greatly.
-Media control units are a great example – if that screen goes out, that’s about a $3,400 replacement alone.”
+[Their parts aren’t] meant to go out, but that doesn’t mean they can’t,” Davoodi said.
+“There are things that can stop functioning, and those items—though there aren’t a whole lot of them—can add up cost greatly.
+Media control units are a great example: if that screen goes out, that’s about a $3,400 replacement alone.”

-While traditional dealerships and service centers will accept X-Care EV Protection like any other extended warranty, the process has to be a little different for Tesla owners, because they don’t normally handle third-party warranties.
+While traditional dealerships and service centers will accept X-Care EV Protection like any other extended warranty, the process has to be a little different for Tesla owners, because it doesn’t typically handle third-party warranties.
 Xcelerate trained a specific team of six individuals to handle Tesla claims.

-“We have a specific X-Care hotline for Tesla owners,” said Davoodi.
+“We have a specific X-Care hotline for Tesla owners,” Davoodi said.
 “You call them, share the concern, and start the claim.
 From then on, nothing changes.
 The driver schedules the service on their phone with the Tesla App, and after service is completed, Tesla calls us for payment.”

-Davoodi says X-Care is just the beginning of Xcelerate Auto’s foray into electric vehicle warranties.
+Davoodi added that X-Care is just the beginning of Xcelerate Auto’s foray into electric vehicle warranties.